GUT-Scale Smooth Hybrid Inflation with a Stabilized Modulus in Light of ACT and SPT Data: Conclusions

 However, when confronted with the latest observational constraints of \actc\ and \spt\ data, the model is found to be incompatible within mSUGRA -- see Appendix~\ref{msgr}.
 To control SUGRA corrections, we incorporate the impact on the inflationary dynamics from a stabilized modulus.
 It appears only in the \Ka of our set-up through the functions $\Z$ and $\K$ in \Eref{kh} with parameters $\al$ and $\bt$ inspired by superstring and D-brane-motivated models.
 We also considered two classes of \Kas\ for the inflaton sector in \eqs{ksh}{kn} which define the SUGRA settings, \shsgr\ and \nsgr\ respectively.
 In \shsgr, the combination of the shift symmetry for the inflaton-sector together with the adjustment of $\bt$ leads to predictions that coincide with the SUSY version of \fhi\ and remain consistent with \spt\ data.
 In \nsgr, the conjunction of the inflaton hyperbolic geometry with the variation of $\al$ and $\bt$ assist to tame the $\eta$ problem and achieve full consistency with \actc\ data -- see Figs. \ref{fig1} and \ref{fig2}.
 It is gratifying that our solutions are obtained keeping the inflationary potential monotonic -- see \Fref{fig3}.

 Let us, finally, note that a complete inflationary scenario must also account for the transition to a radiation-dominated universe and the generation of the observed baryon asymmetry.
-These aspects have been extensively explored in the context of \fhi\ with canonical or quasi-canonical \Kas\ -- see, e.g., Refs.~\cite{sm1,smii,zubair,smsu5b}.
-Our setup preserves many of the successful features of this post-inflationary evolution, which may impose additional constraints on the viable parameter space and help identify the most compelling version of \fhi.
+In Appendix~\ref{lepto} we provide a possible path to this direction which shows that our setup preserves many of the successful features of the post-inflationary evolution extensively explored in the context of \fhi\ with other \Kas\ -- see, e.g., Refs.~\cite{sm1,smii,zubair,smsu5b}.
+On the other hand, this stage of the cosmological history may impose additional constraints on the viable parameter space and helps identify the most compelling version of \fhi.

 {\ensuremath{m_{\rm FI}}} {\ensuremath{q_h}}